qsxzaqq/zmq2/CONTRIBUTING.md

 ### Version history

-The rust-zmq project aims to keep the version history useful and reasonably simple.
+The zmq2 project aims to keep the version history useful and reasonably simple.
 Thus, when preparing and updating your pull request, you should make liberal use of git's history rewriting capabilities, such as amending and squashing commits.
 Try to observe